Defend Against Petty And Grand Theft Charges

 You deserve a strong, creative, intelligent defense.
 At Ahmed & Sukaram, Attorneys at Law, that is exactly what we provide.

 Contact a Redwood City Petty Theft Charges Attorney

 Do not hesitate to seek legal advice if you are charged with a theft crime in the San Francisco, Bay Area.
 The legal team at Ahmed & Sukaram is ready to talk to you about your situation and how we can help.
-Call 650-241-3021 or toll free 866-477-0965.
+Call 866-477-0965.
 You can also contact our law firm online.
 If you communicate best in Spanish or another language, simply let us know.
 Se habla español.